 What Is The Difference Between High and Low Risk Foods?

-Regardless of the type of food establishment you work in, food handlers should always hold food safety principles at the forefront of their mind.
+Regardless of the type of food establishment you work in, food handlers should always consider food safety principles.
 In the context of food safety, different foods are classified as either high-risk or low-risk.
-In this article, HSEDocs will explore the differences between high- and low-risk foods, providing you with the best tips on how to handle these items to ensure food safety.
+In this article, HSEDocs will explore the differences between high- and low-risk foods, providing the best tips for handling these items to ensure food safety.

 What Are Low-Risk Foods?